DarkangelKid/rss/README.md

 ```
 Edit:Preferences:Files:Replace tabs with spaces to checked.
 Edit:Preferences:Editor:Indentation - set width to 3 and type to spaces.
-Edit:Preferences:Editor:Display     - set column to 96.
+Edit:Preferences:Editor:Display     - set column to 80.
 ```

 Using spaces allows allignment using indentation to be consistant.
 It also makes our github code readable.
 Tab now inserts three spaces.
 Backspace will also know it was a tab and delete three.

+When commenting, use /* style */.
+When commenting out single lines of code, use //.
+For commenting out multiple lines, use /* */.

+Always leave an empty line above /* */ comments.

+The 80 column argument seems to be pretty much standard.
+It is the width of monospace on A4.
+It is for readability because it is hard to read wide lines.
+There are other reasons too like having two pages open side by side.
+It also means the code can be scrolled on github without a horizontal bar.
+Things like that.

-If parameters to a function go over 96 characters width, align with single spaces.
+If parameters to a function go over 80 characters width, align with single spaces.

 ```
 int foobar2(int qux,